jidongxiao/CSCI1200-DataStructures/lectures/04_pointers/README.md

 ## 4.4 Operations on Pointers

 - The unary (single argument/operand) operator * in the expression *p is the “dereferencing operator”.
-It means “follow the pointer” *p can be either an l-value or an r-value, depending on which side of the = it appears on.
+It means “follow the pointer”. *p can be either an l-value or an r-value, depending on which side of the = it appears on.
 - The unary operator & in the expression &x means “take the memory address of.”
 - Pointers can be assigned.
 This just copies memory addresses as though they were values (which they are).
 Let’s work through the example below (and draw a picture!).
 What are the values of x and y at the end?